ibm-cloud-docs/vmwaresolutions/services/managingspp.md

 ## Applying updates to IBM Spectrum Protect Plus
 {: #managingspp-updates}

 You are responsible for maintaining IBM Spectrum Protect Plus to keep it updated to the most recent version.
-Download the required updates from [IBM Spectrum Protect Plus Support](https://www.ibm.com/mysupport/s/topic/0TO50000000IQWtGAO/spectrum-protect-plus){:external}.
+Download the required updates from [IBM Spectrum Protect Plus Support](https://www.ibm.com/mysupport/s/topic/0TO50000000IQWtGAO/spectrum-protect-plus){: external}.

 For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).